google/googletest/docs/primer.md

 *Note:* There might be some confusion arising from different definitions of the terms *Test*, *Test Case* and *Test Suite*, so beware of misunderstanding these.

-Historically, googletest started to use the term *Test Case* for grouping related tests, whereas current publications, including International Software Testing Qualifications Board ([ISTQB](http://www.istqb.org/)) materials and various textbooks on software quality, use the term *[Test Suite][istqb test suite]* for this.
+Historically, GoogleTest started to use the term *Test Case* for grouping related tests, whereas current publications, including International Software Testing Qualifications Board ([ISTQB](http://www.istqb.org/)) materials and various textbooks on software quality, use the term *[Test Suite][istqb test suite]* for this.

-The related term *Test*, as it is used in googletest, corresponds to the term *[Test Case][istqb test case]* of ISTQB and others.
+The related term *Test*, as it is used in GoogleTest, corresponds to the term *[Test Case][istqb test case]* of ISTQB and others.

 The term *Test* is commonly of broad enough sense, including ISTQB's definition of *Test Case*, so it's not much of a problem here.
 But the term *Test Case* as was used in Google Test is of contradictory sense and thus confusing.

-googletest recently started replacing the term *Test Case* with *Test Suite*.
+GoogleTest recently started replacing the term *Test Case* with *Test Suite*.
 The preferred API is *TestSuite*.
 The older TestCase API is being slowly deprecated and refactored away.

 So please be aware of the different definitions of the terms:

-Meaning                                                                              | googletest Term         | [ISTQB](http://www.istqb.org/) Term
+Meaning                                                                              | GoogleTest Term         | [ISTQB](http://www.istqb.org/) Term
 :----------------------------------------------------------------------------------- | :---------------------- | :----------------------------------
 Exercise a particular program path with specific input values and verify the results | [TEST()](#simple-tests) | [Test Case][istqb test case]